Consumer Alert: Consumer Protection Warns of Storm Chasers, Urges Families to Be Aware of Scammers

 - Ensure that a contractor has the appropriate credentials for the work they’re performing by visiting www.elicense.ct.gov;

-- Specifically, if someone is conducting tree removal work on your property, they require a Home Improvement Contractor registration, or an Arborist License through the Department of Energy and Environmental Protection (DEEP).
+- If someone is conducting tree trimming or related work, they require an Arborist License through the Department of Energy and Environmental Protection (DEEP).

 - Check references, and specifically request references from those who have had work done similar to what you need done.
 (For example, if you need your windows replaced, get a reference from someone who has also had their windows replaced);